 Platinum’s density is a benefit when it comes to durability but that density can make it a challenge to work with, which can drive up the cost.
 While Lightbox plates its white gold in rhodium to give it a bright white polished finish, platinum can sometimes appear gray to the eye.

-For now, Lightbox doesn’t offer platinum as a setting for our lab-grown diamonds but, just like our diamonds, the future is bright.
+For now, Lightbox doesn’t offer platinum as a setting for our lab-grown diamonds but, just like our lab-grown diamonds, the future is bright.

 Lightbox is committed to transparent pricing, and when you click the product details on the shopping page, we’ll give you a clear breakdown of how much you’re spending on the diamond and the setting.
-Unlike Tinder matches, we’ll always be upfront with you.

 Now that you’ve mastered the basics of white gold, are you ready to go for the proverbial gold with other shades?
 Check out our guide to rose gold, or get one step closer to master jeweler status with our guide to understanding the differences between gold vermeil, gold plated, and gold-filled jewelry.